TryGhost/express-hbs/README.md

       CONTENT HERE
     {{/contentFor}}

+## Layouts

 There are three ways to use a layout, listed in the order in which they are checked for and used:

 1. Declarative within a page.
 Use handlebars comment.
-If you have declared a layoutsDir in the configuration, `LAYOUT` is a relative path from layoutsDir.
-Otherwise, `LAYOUT` is a relative path from the template.

         {{!< LAYOUT}}

+    Layout file resolution:

+    If path starts with '.'
+        LAYOUT is relative to template
+    Else If `layoutsDir` is set
+        LAYOUT is relative to `layoutsDir`
+    Else
+        LAYOUT is resolved by path.resolve(dirname(template), LAYOUT)

 2. As an option to render